 When did these jobs, these callings, these honorable ways to spend a life become something that I’ve heard women in my own circles—other moms around the Tuesday-morning Bible study table, for instance—say are “all” they ever wanted to be?

-When did the decision to make caring for a home and family their life’s work become something wives and moms felt they had to admit to, as if they’d failed somehow?
+And, when did the decision to make caring for a home and family their life’s work become something wives and moms felt they had to admit to as if they’d failed somehow?

 When did not having a job “outside the home” become equivalent with not setting a good example as role models for our children, especially our daughters?